Admins of Dashlane business plans can apply settings and policies to turn on or off certain features in their Dashlane plan.

 If admins decide to turn off this setting after a member has set up an emergency contact, only that member can remove the existing contact.
 After an admin turns off the setting, members trying to add a contact will receive a notification in the app that this feature has been turned off.

-The VPN feature is currently available for members of Dashlane Team plans and on mobile only for members of Dashlane Business plans.
-Turning on the feature helps users add an additional layer of privacy when browsing the internet on public networks.
+Turning on the VPN helps users add an additional layer of privacy when browsing the internet on public networks.
 Learn more about Dashlane's VPN.

 Enforce two-factor authentication (2FA)